mologie/nicecmd/README.md

 I welcome contributions to this project, but may reject contributions that don't fit its spirit:

-1. This is a rather opinionated library that build on top of Cobra.
-It does not follow Cobra defaults exactly.
-If you just need to customize something, then interacting with Cobra or changing its settings directly is usually the way to go.
+1. This is a rather opinionated library built on top of Cobra.
+It does not follow Cobra's defaults and conventions.
+If you need to customize something, then interacting with Cobra or changing its settings directly is usually the way to go.
 2. The library should remain minimal.
 I will reject contributions that add dependencies.
 (The stdlib is mostly fine.)
 3. I would treat this project like `go fmt`: If something looks off or is awkward to use, then that's a bug too.
 NiceCmd should after all make your command line code nice.
 4. Contributions that come with code must come with tests.